 The chart below provides the greatest opportunity to get into, or stay in, the business discussions with CEOs.
-Along the left column 1 through 8 signify metrics currently in use:
+Along the left column one through eight signify metrics currently in use:

-- Numbers 1 and 2 are process measures or inputs to the process;
+- Numbers one and two are process measures or inputs to the process;

-- Numbers 3 through 7 are roughly mapped to classic levels of evaluation*; and
+- Numbers three through seven are roughly mapped to classic levels of evaluation*; and

 The column on the far right lands the case for change in our relevance: impact and ROI.
 Impact and ROI are number one and number two in “ranking of the importance of this measure”.

 CEOs are telling us they want details on learning and development mapped to:

 - Business strategy impact and

 What are we reporting?
 Let’s take a look at learning and development scorecards.
-Though the survey reveals only 22% of CEOs said they had a development scorecard or see one, of those, only one CEO indicated they were pleased with the current scorecard.
+Though the survey reveals only 22% of CEOs said there was a development scorecard or had seen one, of those, only one CEO indicated pleasure with their current scorecard.
 Comments from the 22% include:

 - “doesn’t have all the data”